 Preventing problems with MongoDB Atlas and Cloud Manager!
-Summary of trouble cases and preventative measures
+A summary of troubleshooting examples and preventative measures.

-This is Kobayashi (@berlinbytes) from the Service Reliability Group (SRG) of the Media Headquarters.
+This is Kobayashi (@berlinbytes) from the Service Reliability Group (SRG) of the Media Division.

 Introduction

-Our company has been using MongoDB since the early stages of social games.
+Our company has been using MongoDB since the early stages of developing social games.

-Its history began with operations in physical enclosures, then evolved into more highly concentrated hosts, and then into servers equipped with high-speed storage such as SSDs and NVMe.
+Its history began with operation in physical enclosures, then evolved into more highly concentrated hosts, and finally into servers with high-speed storage such as SSDs and NVMe.

-Currently, it is mainly used in virtual instances on private clouds and public clouds, as well as in managed services.
+Currently, its use is predominantly in private clouds, virtual instances on public clouds, and managed services.

-MongoDB is a NoSQL database that allows flexible data management using JSON-like documents.
+MongoDB is a NoSQL database that enables flexible data management using JSON-like documents.

-With the introduction of management tools such as MongoDB Atlas and Cloud Manager, the points that need to be focused on during operations have changed.
+The introduction of management tools such as MongoDB Atlas and Cloud Manager has changed the key points to focus on during operation.

-Most of the problems we've encountered so far may still occur today.
-Excluding issues that only occur with certain versions, we've divided the main problems into three categories.
+Most of the problems we've encountered so far are still possible today.
+Aside from issues specific to particular versions, we'll explain the main problems here, categorized into three groups.

 Version-related issues

-The MongoDB Agent is a key component that provides monitoring, backup, and automation capabilities in a single binary.
+The MongoDB Agent is a crucial component that provides features such as monitoring, backup, and automation in a single binary.

-Backups may no longer be possible for unsupported (EOL) versions of MongoDB.
+Backups may not be possible for versions of MongoDB that have reached end-of-life (EOL).

-In particular, the following misconfigurations can cause abnormally high loads on the entire cluster or specific instances:
+In particular, the following configuration errors can cause abnormally high loads on the entire cluster or on specific instances.

 • Sharding is a horizontal partitioning technique that distributes data across multiple servers.

-• A query is a request or command to a database.
+• A query is a request or command made to a database.

-• If indexes are not properly configured, data searches take a long time and slow queries occur.
+• If indexes are not properly configured, data retrieval will take a long time, resulting in slow queries.

-• For example, if sharding is performed using master data with a small amount of data as a key, the data will be biased towards a specific shard (distributed server), resulting in a concentrated load.
+• If sharding is performed using master data with a small amount of data as the key, or if the data is composed of data with low cardinality (number of possible values), the data will be concentrated on specific shards (distributed servers), leading to a concentration of load.

 These problems can be summarized into the following three points:

-• Failures and their symptoms may be overlooked due to inadequate monitoring and alerts
+• Failures and their signs are often missed due to inadequate monitoring and alerting.

 Specific preventative measures for stable operation

-To prevent the above problems from occurring, it is important to take preventative measures on a daily basis.
+To prevent the aforementioned problems from occurring, preventative measures are crucial.

-MongoDB currently releases major versions once a year.
+MongoDB currently releases major versions approximately once a year.

-In particular, for patch releases that include security fixes and bug fixes, it is recommended that you make upgrading to the latest version your basic policy.
+In particular, for patch releases that include security fixes and bug fixes, it is desirable to adopt an upgrade policy to the latest version.

-Having an alert system in place is important for early detection of problems.
+Establishing an alert system is crucial for early detection of problems.

-Here we will introduce some typical alerts that should be set in MongoDB Atlas and Cloud Manager.
+Here, we'll introduce some typical alerts that should be configured in both MongoDB Atlas and Cloud Manager.

 From the Atlas UI, set up an alert with the following conditions: